Chapter 14

 "[19] … you are no longer foreigners and aliens, but fellow citizens with God's people and members of God's household, [20] built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
 [21] In him the whole building is joined together and rises to become a holy temple in the Lord.
 [22] And in him you too are being built together to become a dwelling in which God lives by his Spirit."

-The above dwelling identifies in Ephesians 2:19-22, which is the spiritual building composed of all the born again believers is called the body of Christ or the church.
+The above dwelling identified in Ephesians 2:19-22, is the spiritual building composed of all the born again believers.
+It is called the body of Christ or the church.
 To see this let us first recall that every born again believer in Jesus Christ is a member of the body of Christ.
 This truth is clearly stated in,

 1 Corinthians 12:27